fbpx

 If someone suffers abuse, they can experience undue pain and suffering.
 An injury claim allows them to recover compensation for both physical and mental pain and suffering.

 If you are in a nursing home and have experienced emotional abuse at the hands of the nursing home employees, you might be entitled to damages.
 If your loved one is in a nursing home, make sure to ask them how they feel in the nursing home.
 Are they heard?
 Do they get attention when they have something to say?
-Are they allowed to see their family and friends when they want to and should be allowed to?
+Are they allowed to see their family and friends when they want to, and should they be allowed to?
 Questions like these can help you identify any instances of emotional abuse that might be happening for which you would not be able to see physical wounds or symptoms.

 Punitive or Exemplary Damages

 In some cases, punitive or exemplary damages might be available in nursing home abuse claims.
-Punitive damages are extra damages that aim to punish the wrongful party for engaging in reprehensible behavior.
+Punitive damages are extra damages that aim to punish the wrongful party for engaging in reprehensible behaviour.
 If the abuse was egregious or the nursing home tried to cover up abuse and allowed it to continue, this might be a possibility.
-Reach out to a nursing home abuse lawyer to determine what damages are available to you.
+Reach out to a Hamilton nursing home abuse lawyer to determine what damages are available to you.

 Wrongful Death

 When residents of a nursing home suffer abuse, the physical trauma can lead to premature death.
 Further, the psychological and physical health of the older person may also deteriorate, adding further devastation to their lives, which can also lead to premature death.
-A wrongful death would not happen were it not for the behavior of the liable party.
-Denying your loved one essential medical care or causing preventable injury can lead to wrongful death, which entitles their surviving family members to damages under the Family Law Act.
+A wrongful death would not happen were it not for the behaviour of the liable party.
+Denying your loved one essential medical care or causing preventable injury can lead to wrongful death, which entitles the surviving family members to damages under the Family Law Act.

 If you lost a loved one due to wrongful death, you can bring a lawsuit to recover damages on their behalf as though they were the party bringing the lawsuit.
 Damages for wrongful death can include punitive damages against the liable party, damages for the pain and suffering experienced by your loved one, damages to cover the cost of any additional medical treatment linked to the wrongful death, and more.